nomasdynamics/RPMmtr/_pages/support.md

 # Support

-If you have any question regarding the functionality or if you want to report problems contact us under [E-Mail](mailto:namosdynamic@gmail.com?subject=[Support_Request])
+If you have any question regarding the functionality or if you want to report problems contact us via [E-Mail](mailto:namosdynamic@gmail.com?subject=[Support_Request])